 Chief’s Best announcement news conference at 11am today should offer hints at how the Durkan administration will take this setback and chart a course forward.

 Update: This article has been corrected to state that Chief Best’s salary was only reduced 2% from $294,000 to $287,754 in 2020 based on salary already accrued before the paycut, and the paycut does not apply to 2021 or future years unless City Council takes future action.
 I also added a percent figure for the cuts to SPD.
+Additionally, we originally reported the 7% cut to SPD would trigger layoffs, but it turns out SPD’s high attrition rate meant budget cuts were met without layoffs.

 Doug Trumm is the executive director of The Urbanist.
 An Urbanist writer since 2015, he dreams of pedestrianizing streets, blanketing the city in bus lanes, and unleashing a mass timber building spree to end the affordable housing shortage and avert our coming climate catastrophe.
 He graduated from the Evans School of Public Policy and Governance at the University of Washington.
 He lives in East Fremont and loves to explore the city on his bike.